Summer Undergraduate Research Program through the Statistics Department

 How to Apply

-Students who are interested in the Data Science for Social Good opportunity also need to complete a separate application here.
+We strongly recommend that students concurrently apply to the Data Science for Social Good program to maximize opportunities.
+Those who would like to do so need to complete a separate application here.